Texas sheriff says 3 hog hunters from Florida died in an underground tank after their dog fell in

 AUSTIN, Texas (AP) — A Texas sheriff said Thursday that three hog hunters from Florida died in an underground tank filled with sewer gas after one of them apparently tried rescuing their dog after it fell into the hole, followed by the other two jumping in to save them.

 The bodies of two men and a woman, as well as the dog, were pulled from the tank in a cornfield on the rural outskirts of Austin.
-Bastrop County Sheriff Maurice Cook said the hole was a cistern with an opening roughly four feet (1.2 meters) wide and containing eight feet (2.4 meters) of water, as well as hydrogen sulfide gas.
+Bastrop County Sheriff Maurice Cook said the hole was a cistern with an opening roughly 4 feet (1.2 meters) wide and containing 8 feet (2.4 meters) of water, as well as hydrogen sulfide gas.

 He said the chain of events started early Wednesday in the middle of the night with one of the men apparently getting into the cistern to rescue the dog, which he described as a bloodhound.
 Clothing and boots belonging to the other two hunters were found near the hole, suggesting they removed them before also jumping in, Cook said.